 ResNet services include internet, printers, cable TV as well as movie streaming.
 BSU offers 100% wireless coverage in all residence halls, classrooms and administrative buildings.

 Stream movies and TV!
-ResNet Cinema allows students on-campus to stream newly released movies through our on-demand website, as well on BSU cable TV channels.
+ResNet Cinema allows students on-campus to stream newly released movies through our on-demand website, as well as on BSU cable TV channels.

 All residence halls are secured at all times.
 Access is monitored 24 hours a day from 11 a.m. to 3 a.m. by full-time Institutional Security Officers (ISOs) at Shea, Durgin, Woodward, Pope, Scott Halls and the Great Hill Student Apartments.
 Student Security Officers (SSOs) work at the entrance of all other halls from 5 p.m. - 2 a.m.
 Security staff register guests and ensure community safety.

 Resident students with 24-plus earned credits are allowed to have vehicles on campus.
 Every motor vehicle parked on campus must have a valid decal or temporary pass.
 For more information contact the Parking Services and Connect Card Office at 508.531.2897